Posted on January 21st 2019

 Just, whoever was in charge of the character design for Omega Ruby and Alpha Sapphire needs to go to jail.

-The main characters of the Generation VII games Pokémon Sun and Moon (2016) don't get default names, but the fandom refers to them unofficially as Sun and Moon.
+The main characters of the Generation VII games Pokémon Sun and Moon (2016) are called Elio and Selene.

-Sun, the male character, is wearing a striped blue shirt with unflattering capris and bizarre shoes.
+Elio, the male character, is wearing a striped blue shirt with unflattering black-and-red capris that don't match his shirt, and bizarre shoes.
 He has a blue and black backpack and a hat.
 He looks... alright.
 For someone without style.

-Moon comes from the moon, and looks to be a squirrel of about 4 years old, dressed as a chicken.
-She appears to be wearing a garbage bag fashioned as a shirt and another garbage bag fashioned as short shorts.
+Selene comes from the moon, and looks to be a squirrel of about 4 years old, dressed as a chicken.
+She appears to be wearing a garbage bag fashioned as a shirt, which has large sleeves that conveniently show a corner of her undergarment, and another garbage bag fashioned as short shorts.
 We're not trying to trash her (lol), it's just the most accurate way we can find to describe the strange bagginess of her clothing.
 She also wears strange sneakers with bows - not shoelace bows, ribbon bows, for extra girl signifier.
 She has a watermelon purse (which is kinda cute) and a hat that we don't think her mother approves of.

 Look at the difference in posing between the two artworks.
-Sun is confident and competent and gonna throw that Pokéball.
-Moon is all, "Look at that, mommy!!".
+Elio is confident and competent and gonna throw that Pokéball.
+Selene is all, "Look at that, mommy!!".

 In Sun and Moon, you can change your avatar's hair, clothing, and skintone, but you still get to see the blankly smiling doll faces of these characters in every cutscene, looking just as expressionless no matter what is going on in the plot.

-In the enhanced remakes Ultra Sun and Ultra Moon (2017), Sun now looks like a reject from One Piece.
+In the enhanced remakes Ultra Sun and Ultra Moon (2017), the main characters have different outfits, if they are even the same characters - that's unclear too.
+Elio now looks like a reject from One Piece.
 He's wearing shorts underneath his shorts.
 We like shorts, they're comfy and easy to wear, but their comfort level does not multiply the more of them you wear simultaneously -- why does this keep happening?
 But he still gets a backpack and a blue outfit.
+At least now he's a bit more color-coordinated.

 Wait, we're wrong!
-In the meanwhile that we've been writing this article, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! have come out (in 2018), and they feature all-new playable characters, called Chase and Elaine.
+In the meanwhile that we were first writing this article, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! came out (in 2018), and these games feature all-new playable characters, called Chase and Elaine.

 We have tears in our eyes.
 Both these player characters look like equals.
-They have similar color schemes, matching clothing, both are wearing shorts, baseball caps... the girl gets a backpack.
+They have similar color schemes, matching clothing, they're both in active poses, since they're going, both are wearing shorts, baseball caps... the girl gets a backpack.
 A honest-to-goodness backpack.
 And she gets to be drawn with Eevee, which is clearly the superior choice.
 Thank you Game Freak.
 Thank you.

 In fact, we feel kinda sorry for Chase, who just gets to be a clone of Red.
 He looks fine, just very unoriginal.